Granville Gower Loch: Biography

 In 1852 Loch commissioned the frigate HMS Winchester to relieve HMS Hastings as flagship in China and the East Indies.
 It was the time of the Second Burmese War; and shortly after arriving at Rangoon the admiral died; the commodore was off the coast, and the command in the river devolved on Loch.
 The work resolved itself into keeping the river clear and driving the Burmese out of such positions as they occupied on its banks.
-In the beginning of 1853 a robber chief, Nya Myat Toon, had brought together a strong force, had stockaded a formidable position at Donabew, stopped the traffic, and repelled the attempt to drive him away.
+In the beginning of 1853 a robber chief, Nga Myat Tun, Nya Myat Toon, or Myat-thoon, had brought together a strong force, had stockaded a formidable position at Donabew, stopped the traffic, and repelled the attempt to drive him away.
 Loch in person led a joint naval and military expedition against him; landed, and threaded the way by a narrow path through thick jungle.
-They found the stockade on the farther bank of a steep nullah, in attempting to cross which they suffered severely and were driven back, 4 February Loch was shot through the body and died two days later, 6 February 1853.
+They found the stockade on the farther bank of a steep nullah, in attempting to cross which they suffered severely and were driven back on 4 February.
+Loch was shot through the body and died two days later, 6 February 1853.
 He was buried at Rangoon, beneath a stone erected by the officers and men of the Winchester.
 There is a memorial to him within St Paul's Cathedral by the sculptor Carlo Marochetti.
 He was unmarried.